Final Features: 1953 Mercury Monterey Woody Wagon – Sold?

 1953 proved to be the final year of production for two key Ford offerings.
 In addition to the company’s venerable flathead V8 bowing to the Ford new overhead-valve “Y-Block” engine in 1954, 1953 was the final year Ford produced wood-framed station wagon bodies.
-A prime example is this slightly modified 1953 Mercury Monterey Woody Wagon currently listed here on Craigslist near Sacramento, California offered at $40,000 currently.
+A prime example is this slightly modified 1953 Mercury Monterey Woody Wagon originally listed in October 2021 on Craigslist near Sacramento, California offered at $40,000 currently.

 Comparing that price against the Hagerty Insurance Online Valuation Tool confirms the private seller has their Monterey priced between this guide’s #2 “Excellent” estimate of $37,600 and its #1 “Concours” appraisal of $52,100.
 Similarly, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 “Very Good” estimate of $29,300 and its #1 “Excellent” appraisal of $44,500.